csula/cs3220-summer-2017/notes/labs/lab2.md

         // TODO: remove all the events attached from init }

-    // add an item to shopp cart
-    addItem (item) {
-        // TODO: logic to add item to cart render();
-    }

     // remove an item from shopping cart removeItem (item) {
-        // TODO: logic to remove item from cart render();
+        // TODO: logic to remove an item from cart
+        // call render method when the item is removed to update view render();
     }

+    placeOrder () {
+        // add item to statuses in store as status "in progress" }

     // render a list of item under root element